RenuSolanki/EasyABM.jl/docs/src/simple_pendulum.md

 ## Step 2: Initialise the model

 In this step set initial values of position, angle and angular velocity.
 The nodes in a graph can have values of x and y coordinates in range 0 to 10.
-We set the position of first (fixed) node to be Vect(5, 8) and that of the second node (which represents the hanging mass) at a distance of model.properties.len and angle (in degrees) of model.properties.in_angle below the fixed node.
+We set the position of the first (fixed) node to be Vect(5, 8) and that of the second node (which represents the hanging mass) at a distance of model.properties.len and angle (in degrees) of model.properties.in_angle below the fixed node.

  ```julia
 function initialiser!(model)